OakarminIron/Obsidian/Odoo/Odoo Modules/Odoo Inventory/model/stock.production.lot.md

 For consumables, this means:

--   Follow push and pull rules;
+-   Follow push and pull rules

--   No putaway/removal strategies;
+-   No put-away/removal strategies
 -   No inventory valuation possible.